Code-Institute-Submissions/public/README.md

 - It is a fully responsive website, to fit all screen sizes
 - From a broad perspective it does not have a database.

 - This business website is entended to lure the user in to see whats it all about, it is based an alpine adventures company which caters for   climbing , sking &  - snowboarding packages, with a company app & api teasers ,
 - A small pricing & packing table is provided to try to induce our customer to look further & enquire more.

-- The theme of this website is geared towards the sports & travel niche, while sticking to best practises, the colors should protray a feeling of movement & style,
+- The theme of this website is geared towards the sports & travel niche, while sticking to best practises,the colors should protray afeeling - of movement & style,

 - The content is intented to be informative to the subjects in point.
 - The site is designed in such a way that its not very easy to get lost , when a user is on the guide page, he can not go to the app page , similer , when a  user - is on the app page he can not go to the Guide page , but all pages can be accessed from the home page , reducing the amount of routes to the same origin , this - was indented to reduce fustration & confusion